minima-global/streamr-minidapp-example/README.md

 Now that the **Streamr Publisher Minidapp** is completed, let's build and zip the project into a file so that we can install it via the **MiniHub** or the Minima command line.
 Once the MiniDapp is installed, uou should see the following messages in your Minima **Terminal**.

+> To build the project, you can run `npm run zip` in the `publisher` directory.
+In the case you cloned the project, you can run `npm run zip` in the repository root to build both the publisher and the subscriber.

 ```jsx
 Minima @ 13/09/2024 14:45:32 [294.5 MB] : MDS_Streamr-server_0xC03A90BC9E32FD92E07525E0BE28D35E3B7BCBCD7D86AA1344E8B0F22E35465D > Streamr Publisher Example - Started!
 Minima @ 13/09/2024 14:45:32 [294.5 MB] : MDS_Streamr-server_0xC03A90BC9E32FD92E07525E0BE28D35E3B7BCBCD7D86AA1344E8B0F22E35465D > Streamr message was published successfully!